-As a child Brenner (Adam Sandler) was a major gamer, a talented arcade player who worked out the patterns of the games so that he could win, except in a major tournament he is beaten by Eddie (Peter Dinklage).
-Following that day life didn't turn out as expected and he ended up a TV and audio system installation guy whilst his best friend Will Cooper (Kevin James) has become the President of America.
-But the world comes under attack from an alien force who through an old set of videos sent in to space have decided to attack the planet through a series of 80s arcade games with the first to three winning.
-Who better for the President to call than Brenner who with the help of Ludlow Lamonsoff (Josh Gad), Eddie and also Violet (Michelle Monaghan), an advisor Brenner hits on, take on the old arcade games in the real world.
+As a child Brenner (Adam Sandler - Blended) was a major gamer, a talented arcade player who worked out the patterns of the games so that he could win, except in a major tournament he is beaten by Eddie (Peter Dinklage).
+Following that day life didn't turn out as Brenner expected and he ended up a TV and audio system installation guy whilst his best friend, Will Cooper (Kevin James - Here Comes the Boom), has become the President of America.
+But the whole world comes under attack from an alien force who through an old set of videos sent in to space have decided to attack the planet through a series of 80s arcade games with the first to three winning.
+Who better for the President to call than Brenner who with the help of Ludlow Lamonsoff (Josh Gad), Eddie and also Violet (Michelle Monaghan - Penthouse North), an advisor who Brenner hits on, take on the old arcade games in the real world.

 What this all boils down to is that "Pixels" is the sort of movie whose retro creativity should appeal enough to some to distract from the weaknesses and out right stupidity which fills the rest of the movie, well it is an Adam Sandler movie.